nightduck/website/README.md

   * header      - Optional field with HTML to put in header.
 Useful for custom javascript
   * description - Mandatory field with brief blurb about post, used when sharing on social media
   * body        - Mandatory field with bulk of content
-  * sidebar     - Optinal field with secondary content, typically for sidebar
+  * sidebar     - Optional field with secondary content, typically for sidebar
   * thumbnail   - Mandatory path to image acting as post's thumbnail
   * template    - Mandatory name of php document (sans extension) that will be used to render this post
   * published   - Mandatory flag indicating whether the post is in its final draft.